-Students are introduced to conceptual design development, incorporating visual adaptation in oneand two-point perspective drawing for retail, trade show, and exhibition presentations.
-Prerequisite(s): DE 123.
+Students are introduced to conceptual design development, incorporating visual adaptation in one- and two-point perspective drawing for retail, trade show, and exhibition presentations.

 DE 125 - CAD for Visual Presentation

 This course introduces two-dimensional computer drafting.
 Using Vectorworks, students draw plans and elevations for visual presentation and exhibition design projects.